How to choose your modules

 - optional modules - you can choose any of these if you have any 'spare' choices to make.

-At level 0 and level 1 there are no optional modules, and all modules are compulsory.
+At level 0 and level 1 there are no optional modules, and all modules are compulsory so no changes are possible.

 Your modules (including compulsory) should add up to 120 credits for each academic year.
 Your compulsory modules will automatically be selected on your behalf.
-You are able to choose your optional modules from the modules that make up your programme using the Online Module Choices system.
+You are able to choose your optional modules from the modules that make up your programme.

 The modules you're studying this year should be visible in myUWE from the start of term, as long as you passed all the modules needed to take your chosen modules.